Chaturon Chaisang: After the 2006 coup

 After the coup, with Thaksin and key party executives either abroad or arrested, Chaturon became the interim party leader after Sudarat Keyuraphan declined to take the post.
 He strongly condemned the coup, saying it destroyed Thai democracy by violating the liberal 1997 constitution.
 When the new rulers called political parties to nominate a representative to the National Legislative Assembly, Chaturon refused to do so.
 The TRT was dissolved by a verdict of the junta-appointed "Constitutional Tribunal" in May 2007.
 Like other (former) party representatives, the court barred Chaturon from holding political office for five years.

-In 2009 Chaturon joined the United Front for Democracy Against Dictatorship (UDD), also known as the "Red Shirts" movement.
-Reportedly, Thaksin wanted Chaturon to become one of the movement's leaders, but he could not come out on top, given the network's heterogenous and decentral structure.
-Still, Chaturon supported the "Red Shirts" during their protests in 2010.
-He condemned the violent strategy of Abhisit Vejjajiva's violent approach toward the protest movement, but also insisted that the "Red Shirts" should keep a non-violent strategy, arguing against hardcore leaders of the movement.
+In 2009, Chaturon joined the United Front for Democracy Against Dictatorship (UDD), also known as the Red Shirts movement.
+Reportedly, Thaksin wanted Chaturon to become one of the movement's leaders, but he could not come out on top, given the network's heterogenous and decentralised structure.
+Still, Chaturon supported the Red Shirts during their protests in 2010.
+He condemned the violent strategy of Abhisit Vejjajiva's violent approach toward the protest movement, but also insisted that the Red Shirts should keep a non-violent strategy, arguing against hardcore leaders of the movement.

 After his political ban expired, he was re-appointed Minister of Education during a reshuffle in Yingluck Shinawatra's cabinet in June 2013.
 He was once again removed from power by the military coup d'état of 22 May 2014.
-Unlike other politicians, he defied the "National Council for Peace and Order's" order to report to the military leadership.
+Unlike other politicians, he defied the National Council for Peace and Order's order to report to the military leadership.
 He was arrested after giving interviews at Bangkok's Foreign Correspondents' Club on 27 May.

+In the 2019 elections, Chaturon was on the party list for the Thai Raksa Chart Party, an offshoot Pheu Thai.
+However, Thai Raksa Chart was dissolved by the Constitutional Court prior to election day, thus disqualifying all its candidates.
+Afterwards, he returned to the Pheu Thai and was elected a party list MP in the 2023 elections.